qtranslate/qtranslate-xt/README.md

 ## Installation ##

+**NEW XT - Important**: the XT version is not an official plugin so it is not available at Wordpress.org.
+The initial installation must be done manually so you need the permissions to access the `plugins` folder of your Wordpress installation.
+Contact your system administrator if needed.

+**NEW XT - Very Important !!!**: currently you can have both qTranslate-X and qTranslate-XT installed in the plugins folder for experimentations, but you should have at most one active at any time. **BOTH X AND XT SHARE THE SAME OPTIONS!** So if you change some options in one and switch between the plugins, the last changes will remain valid for the other one.

 **Important**: Read [migration instructions](https://qtranslatexteam.wordpress.com/migration/), if you previously used other multilingual plugin, otherwise initial installation of this plugin is no different from any other standard plugin:

-**Very Important**: Whenever you update the plugin, make sure to deactivate the previous version and then activate the new one.
-Normal WordPress update does that, and should be sufficient, but if you overwrote plugin files manually, be sure to execute deactivation/activation cycle, otherwise you will miss the execution of activation hooks and some options may become misconfigured.
-For the sake of performance, plugin is not programmed to run all the necessary checks every time it is loaded, since activation hook is an expensive operation.
-That is why it is important to execute deactivation/activation cycle.

-Otherwise the installation is similar to any other WordPress plugin:

-1. Download the plugin from [WordPress](http://wordpress.org/plugins/qtranslate-x/ "qTranslate-X") or take the latest development version from [GitHub](https://github.com/qTranslate/qtranslate-xt).
+# Initial installation #

+**NEW XT** - Instructions for the initial installation:

+1. Download the last release from [GitHub](https://github.com/qTranslate/qtranslate-xt/releases), taking the archive either in zip or tar.gz format (usually zip for Windows users).
+Alternatively, most for for developers, you can `git clone` the new repo.
-1. Use WordPress `/wp-admin/plugin-install.php` page to install a plugin or extract all the files and upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
+1. Uncompress the archive in your plugin folder (`/wp-content/plugins`) to extract all the files (keeping the directory structure) to the `/wp-content/plugins/` directory.
-1. Deactivate plugin qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
+1. Deactivate plugin qTranslate-X, qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
-1. Activate qTranslate-X through the 'Plugins' (`/wp-admin/plugins.php`) configuration page in WordPress.
+1. Activate qTranslate-XT through the 'Plugins' (`/wp-admin/plugins.php`) configuration page in WordPress.

+Then proceed with the initial setup as for qTranslate-X:

 1. Open Settings->Languages configuration page and add/delete/disable any languages you need.
 1. Add the "qTranslate Language Chooser" widget or "Language Switcher" menu item to let your visitors switch the language.
 1. For the new installers, it may be useful to read [Startup Guide](https://qtranslatexteam.wordpress.com/startup-guide/).
 1. Configure theme or other plugins custom fields to be translatable if needed (Settings -> Languages: "Integration").
 1. If your theme shows [multilingual fields](https://qtranslatexteam.wordpress.com/multilingual-fields/) in raw format, then read [Integration Guide](https://qtranslatexteam.wordpress.com/integration/).

+# Updates #

+**NEW XT** - Optional instructions for automatic updates with GitHub Updater:

+1. qTranslate-XT supports the plugin `GitHub Updater`.
+This can be installed from [GitHub](https://github.com/afragen/github-updater).
+2. This plugin checks regularly the last release available in github (from the tags).
+If a new release is available you will be given the possibility to update your plugin similarly as a regular plugin from Wordpress.

+**Very Important**: you can also delete the current folder and repeat the initial installation.
+Make sure to deactivate the previous version and then activate the new one.
+Normal GHU update should do that, but if you overwrote plugin files manually, be sure to execute deactivation/activation cycle, otherwise you will miss the execution of activation hooks and some options may become misconfigured.

+*Note for developers*:
+- since GitHub Updater deploys the archive (tarball) you may lose your current git project if you installed through `git clone`.
+If you want to use a cloned version in production you should not update through GHU but rather `git pull`.
+- old releases may contain legacy headers that can become problematic.
+Be very cautious if you customize the updates for given branches!
+- ask us on github if any doubt.

 ## Frequently Asked Questions ##